‘Sports Illustrated’ Model Haley Kalil Flaunts Thong-Clad Booty On Instagram

 Completing her casual look, the 26-year-old model has on a retro-looking pair of shades that match the overall colors of the photo.
 Kalil is looking at the camera from over her shoulder with her lips parted in a seductive way as she goes through a rack of vintage-looking clothes that is positioned on her left.

 Kalil is wearing her red hair swept to the side in a dramatic movement and down as it cascades over her shoulders and onto her back.
-The model is wearing neutral colors on her facing, giving her a more natural look.
+The model is wearing neutral colors on her face, giving her a more natural look.

 The post, which Kalil shared with her 228,000 Instagram followers, garnered more than 3,700 likes and over 50 comments within one hour of having been posted.
 Users of the social media platform took to the comments section to gush over her beauty and engage with her caption.
 In their guessing of where she might be going later this month, users suggested a myriad of options, from Bali and Tahiti to Australia and even Houston, Texas.